-The REIT adopted the Omnibus Equity Incentive Plan on December 1, 2020.
-On May 10, 2021 Unitholders passed an ordinary resolution at the REIT's unitholder meeting to approve the Omnibus Equity Incentive Plan, including any previous grants of award and all unallocated awards issuable thereunder.
-The Equity Incentive Plan provides for awards of Restricted Units ("RUs"), Performance Units ("PUs"), DTUs and Options, each as defined therein.
-Awards under the Equity Incentive Plan may be settled by Units issued from treasury or, if so elected by the participant and subject to the approval of the Board of Trustees, cash measured by the value of the Units on the settlement date.
-Awards earn additional Units for distributions that would otherwise have been payable in cash.
-These additional Units vest on the same basis as the initial units to which they relate.
+The REIT adopted the Omnibus Equity Incentive Plan (the "Equity Incentive Plan") on December 1, 2020.
+On May 10, 2021 Unitholders passed an ordinary resolution at the REIT's unitholder meeting to approve the Equity Incentive Plan, including any previous grants of award and all unallocated awards issuable thereunder.
+The Equity Incentive Plan provides for awards of Restricted Units ("Rus"), Performance Units ("PUs"), Deferred Trust Units ("DTUs"), and options, each as defined therein.
+Awards under the Equity Incentive Plan may be settled by Units issued from treasury or, if so elected by the participant and subject to the approval of the Board, cash measured by the value of the Units on the settlement date.
+Awards earn additional awards for distributions that would otherwise have been payable in cash.
+These additional awards vest on the same basis as the initial award to which they relate.